Aneeqasif/aneeqasif.github.io/src/content/posts/pgloader-database-migration-postgresql.md

 Like me, you may be tempted to load data into the public schema; it's not recommended though.
 Keep objects in a schema named for your database (for example `northwind`) and add that schema to the database's default search_path: `ALTER DATABASE dbname SET search_path TO northwind, public;` in PostgreSQL ([Advice by PgLoader's author](https://github.com/dimitri/pgloader/issues/645))
 :::

- (advice from the pgloader author).
-See the linked issue for details.

 I added a few optimization [options](https://pgloader.readthedocs.io/en/latest/command.html?highlight=batch%20rows#batch-behaviour-options) to show some features you can fine-tune if needed.